PtJade-Ceramic/CMD/README.md

 - Type the command and press Enter; or
 - Paste the command followed by a carriage return defined by [ISO/IEC 6429](https://www.iso.org/standard/12782.html).

-Some commands can only be entered as an administrator.
+Some commands may only be run as an administrator.
 To do this, the user must start another process, also an instance of a [command-line shell][command-line shell], as an administrator if the current one hasn't been run as an administrator by entering the following command if the new one is Command Prompt, for example, and PowerShell has been installed:

 ```
 PowerShell -Command "Start-Process cmd.exe -Verb RunAs"